-The LCOC must ensure that the following information is available to prospective authors (however, much of this may be covered by abstract handling with Wageningen Academic Publishers):
+The LCOC must ensure that the following information is available to prospective authors (such as in abstract handling):

-- Abstracts must present information that falls within the scope of the ISAE. - Abstracts presenting both theoretical and empirical work related to applied ethology will be considered for presentation at the ISAE Congress. - Abstracts must not exceed 3000 keystrokes in length, excluding title, names and affiliation, with the exception of abstracts for potential plenary papers, which should be 2 to 3 pages in length.
+- Abstracts must present information that falls within the scope of the ISAE. - Abstracts presenting both theoretical and empirical work related to applied ethology will be considered for presentation at the ISAE Congress. - Abstracts must not exceed 400 words in length, excluding title, names and affiliation, with the exception of abstracts for potential plenary papers, which should be 2 to 3 pages in length.
 However, a shorter abstract for plenary papers may be published in the proceedings to avoid the possibility that it may be regarded by some publishers, as 'published previously'. - The first name of authors, not just initials, should be given. - Abstracts must contain a clear statement of the purpose of the work, the methods used, the results, and conclusions.
 Results should be presented in sufficient detail to support the conclusions drawn.
-Except for theoretical contributions and review papers (such as plenary papers), submitted abstracts must contain data, indicate the method(s) of analysis, and provide information about test statistics. - Reviewers will be advised to reject empirical abstracts that do not contain data, since it is very difficult to evaluate the suitability of these abstracts for presentation. - Although authors may submit multiple abstracts, each presenting author may present only one spoken paper, or one poster (not both a paper and a poster).
+Except for theoretical contributions and review papers (such as plenary papers), submitted abstracts must contain data, indicate the method(s) of analysis, and provide information about test statistics. - Abstracts must describe original data that are not yet published at the date of submission, except for review papers (plenary or keynote lectures). - Reviewers will be advised to reject empirical abstracts that do not contain data, since it is very difficult to evaluate the suitability of these abstracts for presentation. - Although authors may submit multiple abstracts, each presenting author may present only one spoken paper, or one poster (not both a paper and a poster).
 Therefore, the Local Congress Organising Committee will accept only one if an author submits multiple abstracts as the presenting author. - The required formatting and layout of the abstract (the use of a template should be considered) including how references should be given; ordinarily references are not cited in abstracts, however, if given, they should be placed in the text of the abstract in the following format: (Jones & Swanson, Appl.
 Anim.
 Ethol.
 14:23, 1980). - A statement by which authors must confirm that the work described in the abstract conforms with the ISAE Ethical Guidelines (see Appendix III). - A checklist of potential ethical issues associated with the work reported in the submitted abstract (see Appendix III for details). - A place where authors can provide additional information about their work in case it involves ethical issues (see Appendix III for details of the information that authors should provide). - A place where authors can indicate whether they wish their presentation to be considered for the student presentation competition. - A place where authors can nominate their preferred form of presentation of their work (e.g. plenary paper, short oral paper, or poster).